Stalin-143/xero-build/README.md

 #### Chages/Fixes

 - Added a Paru config.
-- ISO uses SystemD-Boot now.
 - Bios/MBR Boot has been fixed.
 - Updated Dolphin Context Menus.
 - Tailscale can be installed via toolkit.
+- Increased `/boot/` partition size to 2GiB.
 - Disabled Swap+/-Hibernate In Calamares.✴️
 - Removed Hybrid GPU Support from toolkit.